bytecodealliance/wasmtime/cranelift/docs/testing.rst

 output.
 Filecheck is a Rust implementation of the LLVM tool of the same name.
 See the `documentation <https://docs.rs/filecheck/>`_ for details of its syntax.

-Comments in :file:`.cton` files are associated with the entity they follow.
+Comments in :file:`.clif` files are associated with the entity they follow.
 This typically means an instruction or the whole function.
 Those tests that use filecheck will extract comments associated with each function (or its entities) and scan them for filecheck directives.
 The test output for each